Borj El Kebir

 Borj El Kebir, also known as Borj El Ghazi Mustapha, is an ancient castle in Houmt El Souk, Tunisia on the island of Djerba.
 It is the largest and best preserved local castle, and is one of the most visited historical sites on the island.

 Etymology

 The name Borj El Ghazi Mustapha comes from the Qaid who settled in Djerba in 1559.
-This qaid extended the castle and gives it its actual architecture.

-Localistation
+Location

 The castle is located in the north of Houmt El Souk near the fishing port.

 History

-It was built in the end of the 14th century over the ruins of the ancient Roman city of Griba, after the deportation of the soldiers of Alfonso V of Aragon following the orders of the hafsid sultan of Tunisia.
+It was built in the end of the 14th century over the ruins of the ancient Roman city of Griba, after the deportation of the soldiers of Alfonso V of Aragon on the orders of the hafsid sultan of Tunisia.

-In 1450, the castle got extended.
+In 1450, the castle was extended.

-On July 28, 1881, during the French occupation, French troops settled in the castle after invading the island.
+On 28 July 1881, during the French occupation, French troops settled in the castle.

-In 1903, it became a property of the Tunisian authorities who gave it the status of a national historical monument on March 15, 1904 and transformed it into a museum.
+In 1903, it became a property of the Tunisian authorities who gave it the status of a national historical monument on 15 March 1904 and transformed it into a museum.
 Restoration started in 1969 and was completed by the early 1980s.